pulumi/docs/content/product/secrets-management.md

   - header: RBAC
     body: Role-based access controls (RBAC) makes it easy to secure your secrets and configurations by assigning permissions to users based on their role within your organization.
   - header: Dynamic secrets
-    body: Generate just-in-time, short-lived credentials that revoke access when the lease expires.
+    body: Connects to cloud providers and supporting secrets stores via OIDC to support generating just-in-time, short-lived credentials that revoke access when the lease expires.
   - header: Audit logging
     body: All actions taken on environments, secrets, or configuration values are fully logged for auditing.
   - header: Developer-friendly